Q: Why should you become a Certified Financial Crime Specialist?

 A: Candidates receive in-depth learning materials that cover the diverse financial crime landscape, from more established areas like fraud and money laundering to more recent hot topics like cybersecurity, anti-corruption and tax evasion and enforcement.
-Online tools like recorded prep courses, practice tests and live webinars allow candidates to study at their own pace and their own schedule.
-Candidates have said that prep materials not only have helped them prepare for the test, but have provided useful training and awareness.

 Q: How much does the CFCS Certification Package cost?

 A: The CFCS Certification Package costs are:

 Q: How many questions are on the CFCS exam?

 A: There are 145-scenario based, multiple choice questions on the CFCS exam.

 Q: How long does the CFCS exam take?

 A: Candidates have 4 hours allotted to complete the CFCS exam.

 Q: What is the passing score for the CFCS exam?